-Recent observations have documented a sargassum bloom on the reef crest.
-Divers have also documented enormous numbers of Reef Butterflyfish (Chaetodon sedentarius) at specific times of year.
+Diver surveys have documented a sargassum bloom on the reef crest, as well as enormous numbers of reef butterflyfish (Chaetodon sedentarius) at certain times of year.

 The coral community on the reef crest is made up of at least four species of reef-building coral, as well as an invasive species, Tubastraea coccinea.
 Sanctuary research staff conducted a Tubastraea removal exercise with NASA divers in 2006, and removed 46 colonies of the invasive coral.

 In addition, a shipping lane cuts across the top of the bank.
 Unfortunately, this makes it a convenient place to drop anchor, impacting the resources.
-A large tanker was recently anchored on top of the feature just outside of the shipping lane.
+A large tanker anchored on top of the feature in 2011, just outside of the shipping lane.